lukewatts/social-developer/readme.txt

 = What format are the icons? =

-The icons are infact a font called Genericons from the awesome guys and gals at Automattic.
+The icons are infact a font called [Genericons](http://genericons.com/ "a free, GPL, flexible icon font for blogs!") from the awesome guys and gals at Automattic.

+(Look for the smiley face)

 = Can I change the color of the icon? =